ma-ha/copypaste/README.md

 On the copy-paste page you can past new text using the form or copy text you pasted already.

 # TODO
-Add GUI functions to index.html
+- Add copy button
+- implement secret

 # License
 MIT License (MIT), Copyright (c) 2015 ma-ha